 Rid-X was launched in 1958 by what is now Reckitt Benckiser, the same company that owns Lysol, Calgon, and Air Wick.
 The product’s formula has evolved over six decades but the core has remained consistent: a blend of enzymes and a small bacterial component, packaged primarily in powder and gel pack forms, designed to supplement (not replace) routine pumping.

-Rid-X’s positioning is mainstream and broad: a low-cost, widely available solution that delivers measurable benefit to most septic systems.
+Rid-X’s positioning is mainstream and broad: a low-cost, widely available treatment for routine septic maintenance.
 The marketing leans on familiarity and category leadership rather than ingredient differentiation.
-The product works through enzymatic breakdown of solids — the enzymes accelerate the biological process that’s already happening in your tank.
+The product works through enzymatic breakdown of solids — the enzymes support part of the biological process that’s already happening in your tank.

 Maintane was launched in 2026 with a different design priority.
-The founding question wasn’t “how do we make a septic treatment?” but “how do we make a septic treatment that we’d be comfortable having around our own kids and pets without a single asterisk?”
+The founding question wasn’t “how do we make a septic treatment?” but “how do we make a premium natural septic treatment with cleaner ingredient disclosure and a household-friendly posture?”
 That question reordered every decision: ingredient sourcing, packaging, dosing, and especially what gets left out.

-Maintane’s formula is two ingredients: a blend of six bacterial strains at Biosafety Level 1 (the same regulatory safety tier as yogurt cultures), and mineral salt as a stable carrier.
+Maintane’s formula is two ingredients: a blend of six bacterial strains at Biosafety Level 1, and mineral salt as a stable carrier.
 No surfactants.
 No enzymes.
 No fillers.
 Twelve billion live bacterial cultures per dose.
-The bacterial population takes the place of enzymatic activity — instead of supplementing what’s already in the tank, it actively rebuilds the population that mainstream cleaning chemistry is constantly suppressing.
+Maintane’s approach is bacteria-first: it supports the microbial population that does the tank’s everyday waste-processing work, especially in homes where mainstream cleaning chemistry can add stress over time.

-Both products work.
+Both products are built for routine septic maintenance.
 They work differently, and they make different trade-offs.
 The ingredient comparison is the cleanest way to see those trade-offs side by side.

 What’s Inside: Full Ingredient Breakdown